binbjz/jks_sonar/README.md

 ## How To Configure User Access And Hook

 * configure user with repo permission, configure Stash Webhook and Events to Jenkins.
-* It can only be used with valid cookie.

 1. **config user and hook**
     ```sh